 In 2020 and 2021, Combangio conducted a Phase 1b clinical trial of KPI-012 in nine patients with PCED in Mexico.
 Based on the results of the Phase 1b clinical trial conducted in Mexico, we initiated a full preclinical development program and submitted an IND application to the FDA for KPI-012 which was approved in December 2022, and in February 2023, we dosed our first patient in the CHASE Phase 2b clinical trial of KPI-012 for PCED in the United States.
-We are also planning to add clinical trial sites in Latin America to our CHASE Phase 2b trial, subject to regulatory approval.
+We have initiated several clinical trial sites in Argentina for the CHASE Phase 2b clinical trial and we are in the process of initiating additional clinical trial sites in Latin America, subject to regulatory clearance.
 If the FDA does not accept the data from any trial that we conduct outside the United States, it could delay or permanently halt our development of the applicable product candidates.